Drinking Water Treatment

 c) Amount of bulk fluid and density of particles

-d) The rate at which collision occurs between particles
+d) The rate at which collisions occur between particles

 d)